systelab/systelab-components/src/app/systelab-components/README.md

 ## Using the library

-In order to use the library, the first thing will be to add it in your package.json
+In order to use the library, the first step will be to add the dependency in your package.json

 ```bash
 npm install systelab-components --save